SPI Device HWIP Technical Specification

 Description

-In Flash mode, SPI Device HWIP behaves as a Serial Flash device by recognizing SPI Flash commands and processing those commands by HW.
-The commands processed by HW are Read Status (1, 2, 3), Read JEDEC ID, Read SFDP, EN4B/ EX4B, and read commands with aid of SW.
+In Flash mode, the SPI Device IP behaves as a Serial Flash device by recognizing SPI Flash commands and processing those commands in HW.
+The commands processed by HW are Read Status 1-3, Read JEDEC ID, Read SFDP, EN4B/EX4B, WREN/WRDI, and read commands with aid of SW.
 The IP supports Normal Read, Fast Read, Fast Read Dual Output, Fast Read Quad Output.
 This version of IP does not support Dual IO, Quad IO, QPI commands.

-In Passthrough mode, SPI Device receives SPI transactions from a host system and forwards the transactions to a downstream flash device.
-SW may filter prohibited commands by configuring 256-bit FILTER CSR.
-The IP cancels ongoing transaction if the received opcode matches to the filter CSR by de-asserting CSb and gating SCK to the downstream flash device.
+In Passthrough mode, the SPI Device IP receives SPI transfers from a host system and forwards the transfers to a downstream flash device.
+SW may filter prohibited commands by configuring the 256-bit FILTER CSR.
+The SPI Device can cancel the ongoing transfer if the received opcode bit is set in the filter CSR by de-asserting CSb and gating SCK to the downstream flash device.

-SW may program CSRs to change the address and/or the first 4 bytes of payload on-the-fly in Passthrough mode.
-The address translation feature allows SW to maintain A/B binary images without aids of the host system.
-The payload translation may be used to change the payload of Write Status commands to not allow certain fields to be modified.
+In Passthrough mode, SW may also configure CSRs to change the address and/or the first 4 bytes of payload on-the-fly.
+The address translation feature allows SW to maintain A/B binary images for reads, without the aid of SW on the host system.
+The payload translation may be used to change the payload of Write Status commands to not allow certain fields bits being modified.

 SPI Device Modes and Active Submodules

-SPI Device HWIP has two flash-like modes + TPM mode.
+The SPI Device IP has two flash-like modes, as well as a TPM mode.
 Flash and Passthrough modes share many parts of the datapath.
-With Flash mode, all commands target the internal node, and a special read buffer is available to stream data back to the host in FIFO style.
-With Passthrough mode, commands may target the internal node and/or a downstream SPI flash, and the read buffer is not available.
-TPM mode only shares the SPI and has separate CSb port, which allows that the host sends TPM commands while other SPI mode is active.
+With Flash mode, all commands target the SPI Device IP, and a special read buffer is available to stream data back to the host.
+In passthrough mode, commands may target the SPI Device IP and/or a downstream SPI flash, and the read buffer is not available.

 Clocking Requirements